VanDerSaAr/CryptBB/README.md

-This PHP+JS application, the encrypted forum with open source code, provides a more secure private communication between people.
-All messages are transmited over internet and are stored in the database in the encrypted format.
-All mathematical cryptographic operations are executed by client (internet browser), not by server.
-To encrypt the messages, this forum uses AES (Rijndael) 256 CTR (Counter mode), the symmetric military-class encryption (USA) 2012, and to exchange the password between users - RSA (Rivest-Shamir-Adleman) 768-2048, one of the best asymmetric ciphers at present time (2012).
-With this application You can create Your own forums and discuss with Your friends any topics securely.
+﻿This application, the encrypted forum with the open source code, provides a more secure private communication between the people.
+All messages are transmitted over the internet and are stored in the database in the encrypted format.
+All the mathematical cryptographic operations are executed by the client (internet browser), not by the server.
+This forum uses the symmetric military-class encryption AES (Rijndael) 256 CTR (Counter mode) for encrypting the messages and one of the best asymmetric ciphers RSA (Rivest-Shamir-Adleman) 768-2048 OAEP for exchanging the passwords between the members.
+Here You can create Your own forums and discuss with Your friends any topics securely.
 Anybody (even administrator) cannot read Your closed messages.
 Join the encrypted community!

 Official site: http://cryptbb.us.to